coimbrastudios/framework/README.md

 - Field Attributes: `Disable`, `Indent`, or add a `MessageBox` to a serialized field.
 - GameObject Events: Listen to GameObject `SetActive` or `Destroy` events easily.
 - Int/Float Ranges: `IntRange` and `FloatRange` to be used instead of `Vector2` and `Vector2Int` when requiring a min and a max value.
-- Expose Interface Fields: With `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
+- Interface Fields: With `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
-- Pooling: Use `ManagedPool` for pooling managed C# objects or create your own pool by inheriting from `ManagedPoolBase`.
-- Reference: Create a `Reference` for any type.
 - Object Extensions: Add GetValid() and IsValid() methods to object class to have a safe way to work with abstractions in Unity Objects.
+- Object Pooling: Use `ManagedPool` for pooling managed C# objects or create your own pool by inheriting from `ManagedPoolBase`.
+- References: Create a `Reference` for any value or even another reference.
 - Service Locator: Implement the `ServiceLocator` pattern easily.
 And it comes with a few services already:
   - `IApplicationService`: Responsible for the built-in events and compatibility with Enter Play Mode Options.
   - `ICoroutineService`: Start or stop standard Unity coroutines from anywhere.